Pastoral Support and Assistance Grant

 When an individual brings their story or complaint to us, we will let them know the options available to them and offer pastoral support in the form of:

 - A support person who can walk alongside them in the story-telling and/or complaint process.

 - Assistance to report to the police.

-We will investigate the matter when the person submits a formal written complaint.
-We may help with payment of costs associated with submitting the complaint e.g. for travel incurred.
+We will investigate the matter when the person submits a formal written complaint along with their PSAAS application.

-Once the complaint has been investigated and it is concluded that the abuse as alleged did take place, the person will be invited to apply for a monetary grant and provide supporting documentation for the application.
-The grant is intended to provide some financial reparation in the form of assistance toward the person’s future.
-We may ask the person to undergo a medical assessment to help gauge their future needs.
+Once the complaint has been investigated and it is concluded that the abuse as alleged did take place, the person will be invited to provide any further supporting documentation for the application.
+We will ask the person to undergo a medical assessment to assess impact of the abuse and help gauge their future needs.
+The PSAAS grant is intended to provide some financial reparation toward the person’s future.